NileshGule/techtalks-azure-container-apps-demo/README.md

 ### 5 - Test the applications

+Follow the steps mentioned in the [Test the Producer and Consumer apps](docs/05-test-producer-and-consumer.md) to test the applications.

 ### Enable KEDA for the Azure Container Apps

 We need to enable KEDA for the Azure Container Apps.
 This will allow us to scale the Azure Container App for techtalks consumer based on the messages in the RabbitMQ queue.
 THese messages are represented by the queue length property.